Operation Toan Thang III: March

-On 11 March at 00:05 the Nhà Bè Fuel Farm was hit by five 107mm rockets causing minimal damage.
+On 11 March at 00:05 the Nhà Bè Fuel Farm was hit by five 107 mm rockets causing minimal damage.
 At 01:25 a unit of the armored cavalry squadron of the 25th Infantry Division in a night defensive position 9 mi southeast of Phú Cường was attacked by a PAVN company.
 The unit returned fire supported by artillery, helicopter gunships and AC-47 fire.
 The PAVN withdrew after an hour leaving 38 dead, three captured and ten weapons.
 At 01:40 a night defensive position of a unit of the 1st Brigade, 1st Cavalry Division 3 mi northeast of Phú Cường was attacked by an enemy battalion.
 The enemy withdrew after two hours leaving 86 dead and four captured and 28 individual and three crew-served weapons; U.S. losses were five killed.
 At 07:30 the 1/9th Cavalry engaged an enemy force 5 mi northeast of Phú Cường killing 14 PAVN/VC.
 At 12:15 a 25th Infantry Division convoy was ambushed 11 mi east-southeast of Tây Ninh, mechanized infantry from the 3rd Brigade, 25th Infantry Division escorting the convoy engaged the ambushers supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew at dusk leaving 76 dead and two captured and three crew-served weapons.
 At 14:00 a company from the 3rd Brigade, 1st Cavalry Division operating 16 mi northeast of Biên Hòa engaged two companies of PAVN/VC killing 15.
-At 14:50 a unit of the 199th LIB found a munitions cache 10 mi northwest of Bến Lức containing 138 82mm mortar rounds.
+At 14:50 a unit of the 199th LIB found a munitions cache 10 mi northwest of Bến Lức containing 138 82 mm mortar rounds.

-On 12 March at 12:15 a unit of the 1st Brigade, 25th Infantry Division was attacked 9 mi north of Tây Ninh, the unit returned fire and the enemy withdrew at 16:45 laving 19 dead; U.S. losses were one killed.
+On 12 March at 12:15 a unit of the 1st Brigade, 25th Infantry Division was attacked 9 mi north of Tây Ninh, the unit returned fire and the enemy withdrew at 16:45 leaving 19 dead; U.S. losses were one killed.
 From 19:40 to 21:40 helicopter gunships from the 12th Combat Aviation Group operating 19 mi south-southwest of An Lộc attacked an enemy force killing 18.
 An OH-6 was shot down 7 mi northeast of Dầu Tiếng.
 On 14 March at 01:15 a unit of the 3rd Brigade, 1st Infantry Division supported by artillery and helicopter gunships attacked an enemy force 15 mi north-northeast of Biên Hòa killing 15 PAVN/VC and capturing five individual weapons.
-At 12:45 a unit of the 1st Brigade, 1st Cavalry Division found a munitions cache 6 mi northwest of Trà Cú containing 1,027 82mm mortar rounds, 1,188 60mm mortar rounds, 149 57mm recoilless rifle rounds, 486 RPG grenades, 3,916 12.7mm rounds and 21,000 rounds of 7.62×39mm.
-At 14:30 five 107mm rockets hit Dầu Tiếng Base Camp killing four Vietnamese civilian workers.
-At 14:30 a reconnaissance unit from the 3rd Brigade, 82nd Airborne Division found a weapons cache 4 mi southeast of Đức Hòa containing five 122mm rocket launchers.
+At 12:45 a unit of the 1st Brigade, 1st Cavalry Division found a munitions cache 6 mi northwest of Trà Cú containing 1,027 82 mm mortar rounds, 1,188 60 mm mortar rounds, 149 57 mm recoilless rifle rounds, 486 RPG grenades, 3,916 12.7mm rounds and 21,000 rounds of 7.62×39mm.
+At 14:30 five 107 mm rockets hit Dầu Tiếng Base Camp killing four Vietnamese civilian workers.
+At 14:30 a reconnaissance unit from the 3rd Brigade, 82nd Airborne Division found a weapons cache 4 mi southeast of Đức Hòa containing five 122 mm rocket launchers.